Rohan138/Rohan138/README.md

 -->

 # Biography
-I am a junior in Computer Engineering with minors in Mathematics and Physics at Purdue University.
-I'm also currently interning at Anyscale.
+I am a senior in Computer Engineering at Purdue University, graduating December 2023.
+Previously, I co-oped at Anyscale.
 I am interested in full-time roles starting January 2024.

-I'm passionate about software engineering and reinforcement learning, and am a contributor to several open-source reinforcement learning libraries, including OpenAI Gym, PettingZoo, and RLlib.
+I'm passionate about language models and reinforcement learning, and am a contributor to several open-source reinforcement learning libraries, including OpenAI Gym, PettingZoo, and RLlib.

 In my free time, I can be found climbing, playing squash, or at the piano.